abhijeetviswam/abhijeetviswam.github.io/about.md

 I am software developer.
 I am a photographer.
 I am a digital artist.

-And I am still figuring out how to juggle all of this while still staying relatively sane.
+And I am still figuring out how to juggle all of these while staying relatively sane.